Introduction

 Soluble fiber is gentle.

-Insoluble fiber may cause problems for some people.
+Insoluble fiber may cause problems for some individuals.

 Foods with gentle fiber include: